-While there’s surely different strokes for different folks, we asked around and did a little research to find out what strategies work well for our own Brafton experts, as well as for content creators at large.
+While there are surely different strokes for different folks, we asked around and did a little research to find out what strategies work well for our own Brafton experts, as well as for content creators at large.
 Let’s take a peek at where some of the greatest and most creative ideas are born:

 Consider your audience

-Before you come up with a topic, it’s incredibly important to think about the needs and preferences of your audience.
+Before you come up with a topic, it’s incredibly important to think about the needs and preferences of your target audience.
 The readers you’re writing for will likely have specific questions about a certain subject, and pondering these queries ahead of time while aiming to answer them in the content can help you come up with a creative approach that maps to all of these demands.